DEVELOP AND MAINTAIN GOOD AND SOUND LIFE PRINCIPLES

 One-by-one gather your discovered and perhaps hard-won truths.
 Collect and compile these things as they make sense.
 Arrange them in some order to perhaps build one upon the other.
 This is your code.
 Your list of objectives and principles towards the well-lived life.
 First your objectives; the things you seek to do during the course of your life.
 Your reason for being.
 Not some fearful, superstitious shirking or hiding or dodging to avoid what we fear, or do not know, or do not want, even if it be right and true.
 Not the weighty prescription of dogma we neither vet nor question, nor the warm suffocating tapestry of tradition arguing always from "the way it is simply done."
 No. Yours is a prescription of your own hard work and design.
 A personal constitution of willful determination, formed and found of conscious thought and hard work, tested daily for truth, soundness and sensibility, and administered daily like summoned memory of the best we've yet ever been and an example to ourselves and others of the better man or woman we can yet become.

 Making something of nothing

 Nihilism's bad rap may stem from the idea's consequent necessity of doing something about it.
 As recognition that life has no apparent meaning comes with no ready answers whatsoever.
 We are left alone then to either stew in despair or resolve to create meaning in spite of the fact.
 The former option is unattractive, while the latter option requires very much work.
 It is no wonder then that nihilism has such a bad name and reputation; for it is a dead-end alley which becomes our existential end or from which we must climb with great difficulty to escape.
 No wonder few choose this path...
 How much better to select another road, a seeming ready-made high road to paradise, crowded with our friends and family and others who believe.
-Who would not select that other road–or one of the millions like it–for the mere price of our credulity?
+Who would not select that other road–or one of the thousands like it–for the mere price of our credulity?

 Nihilism isn't death